Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 If the Lock's state cannot be synced to the SwitchBot App after locking and unlocking with the key, please recalibrate it using the physical key instead of the thumbturn on the lock.
 SwitchBot App -> the Lock -> gear icon -> recalibrate

+---
+### Troubleshooting SwitchBot Lock Gets Jammed Frequently

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Please check for any available firmware updates by navigating to the SwitchBot app -> Lock -> gear icon in the upper right corner -> Firmware & Battery -> blue or red "Update" button.
+After updating, recalibrate your Lock.
+*SwitchBot app -> Lock -> gear icon in the upper right corner ->recalibrate
+2. Remove the Lock from the app and then add it again.
+  1. Long press your Lock icon on the app to delete it.
+  2. Remove the batteries and then reinsert them.
+  3. Add Lock to the app again.
+3. If the issue persists, to determine if your Lock needs to be replaced, could you please provide the following information?
+  1. Video to confirm the Lock's jamming.
+  2. Video of recalibration of the Lock

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.